-Crossroads grew into a network of local care services and was the first attempt to provide some non-medical personal help to people in their own homes, but it was intended more as a relief service for families caring for disabled relatives, (Crossroads, 1977: p5), falling far short of Fokus.
+Crossroads grew into a network of local care services and was the first attempt to provide some nonmedical personal help to people in their own homes, but it was intended more as a relief service for families caring for disabled relatives, (Crossroads, 1977: p5), falling far short of Fokus.
 Independent living, the elimination of environmental barriers, and disabled people having some control of the service, were all beyond the Crossroads' remit.
 It was not an alternative to institutions, but it was another important breakthrough.

-Then, as the drive to achieve independence gathered momentum, with more disabled people organising their own ways to avoid institutionalization, a new sense of purpose was generated in the organisations.
+Then, as the drive to achieve independence momentum, with gathered more disabled people organising their own ways to avoid institutionalization, a of purpose generated was the new sense in organisations.
 This independent living theme was to prove a core issue for the social movement and it raised a multitude of issues (Barnes and Mercer, 2006: pp29-49).

 It was necessary, for instance, to clarify what was meant by independent living, as it clearly did not mean living alone with no help.
-It had to be spelt out that living in the community required help from others but the relationship between helper and helped had to be different.
+It had to be spelt out that living NO LIMITS in the community required help from others but the relationship between helper and helped had to be different.
 Disabled people wanted control of how they lived.
 Furthermore, it would require a significant policy shift and funding transfer, away from residential services towards community-based support, if their objectives were to be realised.